suhank/zea-engine/docs/api/Math/Color.md

 <a name="Color+toGamma"></a>

 ### toGamma
-Converts to gamma color space and returns a new color.
+returns a new color value value is mapped into a gamma curve

 **Returns**: [<code>Color</code>](#Color) - - Returns a new color.